Adrian Arias (American, born in Peru)

 The truth of the creative moment

 Just like my ancestors from the Moche culture, from ancient Peru, I believe in art as an expression that mixes our reality with the images created in our dreams.
-The Mochicas were imaginative teachers, recreating their gods, teaching about sexuality, about customs, about food and daily life, and with special adoration to the body.
+The Mochicas were great observers, imaginative teachers, recreating their gods, using art to teach daily life, the body and rituals to transform and create new realities.

 For me, as a multidisciplinary artist and art teacher, it is important to remember that creation goes beyond the result, that the fantastic will always be written in the creative act.
 The Moche culture almost disappeared in 700 AD, but those of us who carry its blood continue to passionately transmit our vision of art and reality, of a community that can be brought together to create, of solitudes united by an inexhaustible creative bond.